THE UNFOLDING OF A LIE — AND ITS COST

 He preached heart exchange.

-When the source is healed,
+When the source is healed —

-the weeds lose their food supply.
+The weeds lose their food supply.

-When the heart belongs fully to Jesus,
+When the heart belongs fully to Jesus, you no longer need lies to defend you.

-You live under authority —
+You live under authority — His.

 And that authority produces peace.